Daviddor95/Flight-investigation-application/README.md

 --fdm=null
 ```
 Click "Fly".
-After you here "Need help? use help tuturials"
+After you hear "Need help? use help tuturials"
 Start our app (throught Visual studio for example).
 ## ✨ Special Features✨
 - Player - The main slider you can use for going back and forth throught the flight time, and see the flightGear app changing constantly due to the time, speed, buttom we choose.